 Padre Azul meets the Prison Art Project

 As you might know, our beautiful and entirely handmade Padre Azul Cristalino Añejo bottle was designed by no other than the creative minds of Prison Art, a Mexican design label and NGO based in Mexico City.
 Prison Art supports the reintegration of former prisoners into society through creative artwork – what a great cause!
 We are proud to support the NGO in its mission by donating part of the proceeds of our Cristalino.
-Padre family member Alberto recently paid Prison Art a visit in its headquarter in Mexico City to hand over the donations.
+Padre family member Alberto recently paid Prison Art a visit to its headquarters in Mexico City to hand over the donations.
 On this occasion, Prison Art founder Jorge Cueto himself invited Alberto to take a peek behind the scenes.

 Prison Art: design label and NGO